This is my search section here

 To see this, we’ll look at the connection between marriage (which was covered in the last Core Seminar) and parenting, and then look at God’s purposes in ordaining families.

 We don’t want to merely dismiss these ideas out of hand, but instead we really want to look carefully at what God says.
 Obviously we can’t exhaust God’s purposes for the family in a single class.
-But I think we can establish this much: Scripture teaches that a primary purpose of the family is nothing less presenting the whole world with a series of three images—God’s triune nature, the gospel, and the church.
+But I think we can establish this much: Scripture teaches that parenthood reflects God’s fatherly care, our adoption in the Gospel, and the relationships we have within the Church.
 In the family, God has embedded pictures of himself, of his plan of salvation, and of his redeemed people.

-Where do we find this purpose in the Bible?
-Well, we need to start with the biblical connection between marriage and having children.
+Where do we find this in the Bible?
+Well, we need to start with the biblical connectionbetween marriage and having children.
 Notice one of the first things that God does for Adam.
 He creates a helper suitable for him, Eve.
 Then notice the first command that God gives to this brand new family unit: be fruitful and multiply (Gen. 1:28).
-Have children!
+God commands them to have children!
 And this was not just a pre-Fall ordinance.
 God tells Noah the same thing after the flood: “be fruitful and increase in number, multiply on the earth and increase upon it” (Gen. 9:7).

-So we need to be clear: Some are blessed with the gift of singleness (1 Cor.
+Now we need to be clear: Some are blessed with the gift of singleness (1 Cor.
 7:7).
 Some, in God’s mysterious providence, are unable to have children.
-For the rest, families with children are not optional.
-They are commanded.
+Yet for the rest, families with children are not optional.
+They are biblically commanded and encouraged by God.

-And there are still more portraits embedded in the family – portraits that display, as we’ll see in a moment, God’s triune self, the gospel, and the church.
+And there are still more portraits embedded in the family.
+As we will see in a moment, parenthood reflects God’s fatherly care, our adoption in the Gospel, and the relationships we have within the Church.

-Before we consider these family portraits, let me say a quick (but important) word about how we’re to view these beautiful portraits in light of sin’s effects on the family.
+Before we consider these family portraits hanging on the walls, let me say a quick (but important) word about how we are to view these beautiful portraits in light of sin’s effects on the family.

-So the key here is to not dismiss these pictures as unattainable and so irrelevant, but to embrace and revel in them, and aim for them.
+So the key here is to not dismiss these portraits as unattainable and so irrelevant, but to embrace and revel in them, and aim for them.
 And also we should not become discouraged by the fact that our families do not live up to God’s ideal for the family.
-[Esp WRT family, we really beat ourselves up sometimes; for those people, I’d just say: “Name an area where you DO live up to God’s ideal!
+[Esp: our family, we really beat ourselves up sometimes; for those people, I’d just say: “Name an area where you DO live up to God’s ideal!
 We are complete sinners – that’s why we love the gospel and rely on it for every area of life!]

 So instead, get excited about God’s purposes as the embodiment of what we know, deep down, our families need.
 And then we should trust in God’s ability to redeem our families, and to make them images of eternal truths!